subdavis/vuejs-browser-extensions/README.md

 The answer is *Yes, but don't*.

-The three laws of a secure WebExtension:
+Because extensions have invasive access to modify browser behavior, XSS attacks are a greater threat than they would be in a regular browser tab.

+For perspective, because electron has a node.js runtime, XSS attacks can directly impact your operating system.
+Here's [A recent electron CVE](https://www.trustwave.com/Resources/SpiderLabs-Blog/CVE-2018-1000136---Electron-nodeIntegration-Bypass/) that demonstrates how XSS could result in Remote code execution (RCE).

+## Security best practices

-* Use the default CSP or a stricter one.
+* Use the default CSP
-* Minimize third party library use and do not distribute unused code.
+* Minimize third party library use
-* Simplify the development experience, as long as this simplicity does not conflict with the first and second laws.

-## Building a three-laws-safe WebExtension
+* Avoid distributing un-invoked code

-We have to pick a "stack".
+We also have to pick a "stack".
 Here's mine:

-* Webpack + Yarn
+* Webpack & Yarn/NPM
 * Vue.js & vue-loader
 * SASS & sass-loader
-* mocha + should.js for tests (we won't cover this)

 ## Pitfalls: vue-cli